Endemic-epidemic models with discrete-time serial interval distributions for infectious disease prediction: Applications

 \subsubsection{Predictive model assessment}

 We assess the predictive performance of the different model variants for the period 2015-W01--2017-W52.
 Again, we re-fitted models each week including the most recent data.
 However, we chose the order $p$ only once based on the training data (2011-2014, 208 weeks).
-As for the models fitted to the full seven years of data in Section \ref{subsec:model_fits} this led to $p = 5$ for all parametric versions and the non-parametric version for rotavirus.
-For the norovirus model with non-parametric serial interval distribution, however, $p = 3$ resulted in the best AIC on the training data, so that we used this value.
+As for the models fitted to the full seven years of data in Section \ref{subsec:model_fits} this led to $p = 5$ for all parametric versions and the nonparametric version for rotavirus.
+For the norovirus model with nonparametric lag weights, however, $p = 3$ resulted in the best AIC on the training data, so that we used this value.

-Table \ref{tab:logs} shows the average standardized multivariate log scores of one-step ahead forecasts for the norovirus and rotavirus time series (over the 156 weeks of test data).
-For norovirus, the additional flexibility of the full model seems to lead to somewhat improved predictive performance, but permutation tests indicate only weak evidence for an actual difference ($p$-values between 0.065 and 0.14 for the different serial interval distributions).
-For rotavirus both model variants perform very similarly ($p$-values $\geq$ 0.59).
+Table \ref{tab:logs} shows the average standardized multivariate log scores of one-week ahead forecasts for the norovirus and rotavirus time series (over the 156 weeks of test data).
+For norovirus, the additional flexibility of the full model seems to lead to somewhat improved predictive performance, but permutation tests indicate only weak evidence for an actual difference ($p$-values between 0.097 and 0.19 for the different parameterizations).
+For rotavirus both model variants perform very similarly ($p$-values $\geq$ 0.57).

-The inclusion of serial interval distributions, on the other hand, very consistently improves the predictive performance, with the geometric version yielding the best results.
-There is strong evidence that the latter predicts better than the version with fixed serial intervals for both model variants and diseases ($p$-values of around 0.001).
-However, there is only weak evidence for a performance difference between the geometric and the other serial interval distributions ($p$-values between 0.02 and 0.1 and between 0.13 and 0.18 for the full norovirus and rotavirus models, respectively).
+The inclusion of the lag weighting schemes, on the other hand, very consistently improves the predictive performance, with the geometric version yielding the best results.
+There is strong evidence that the latter predicts better than the respective first-order version for both model variants and diseases ($p$-values of around 0.001).
+However, there is only weak evidence for a performance difference between the geometric and the other other weighting schemes ($p$-values between 0.07 and 0.09 and between 0.07 and 0.11 for the full norovirus and rotavirus models, respectively).

+All EE models clearly outperform the na\"ive seasonal models.
+The performance of the GLARMA model is similar to that of the first-order gravity model for norovirus and somewhat worse for rotavirus.
+Permutation tests indicate that the GLARMA approach is outperformed by the higher-order EE models ($p$-values of 0.002 or below when compared to the respective full geometric weight model).